 MRCC Riga co-operates with Maritime Administration of Latvia and Transport Accident and Incident Investigation Bureau (TAIIB) providing them with necessary information for Marine casualty investigation.

-Wherever you are MRCC Riga wishes you a SAFE voyage!
+Wherever you are MRCC Riga wishes you a SAFE passage!